 Patrick's expertise ranges from Industrial Design, Design for Digital Fabrication, Design Education & Design research.

-Dr Pradel explores the impact of Digital Manufacturing Technologies in Industrial Design.
-This includes investigating how designers capitalise on the opportunities of Digital Manufacturing Technologies as well as how these technologies are impacting the industrial design practice and education.
+Dr Pradel explores the impact of Digital Manufacturing Technologies on Industrial Product Design.
+This includes investigating how designers capitalise on the opportunities of Digital Manufacturing Technologies as well as how these technologies are impacting industrial product design practice and education.

 Dr Pradel teaching areas include design skills, design for laser cutting, design for 3D printing, colour materials and finishing.
 He is the leader for the undergraduate final year module Live Project and the postgraduate module Digital Fabrication Skills.